 1. Communication

-Managers are only able to understand the issues of their employees by talking face-to-face.
+Managers can only understand their employees’ issues by talking face-to-face.
 This is not possible in remote working conditions, which could lead to misunderstandings and miscommunication.

-Managers in a remote working environment need to make use of appropriate communication channels, like teleconferencing tools, instant messaging systems, and similar.
+Managers in a remote working environment must use appropriate communication channels, like teleconferencing tools, instant messaging systems, etc.

 Remedy:

-A manager has to understand the best way to communicate with his remote employees, whether it is through video conferencing or by simply talking on the phone.
+A manager must understand the best way to communicate with his remote employees, whether through video conferencing or phone conversations.

-He should also ensure that all his employees are notified of this plan before they start working remotely.
+He should also ensure that all his employees know this plan before they start working remotely.

 2. Team building/socializing

 With proper team building and socializing, work will be more efficient and will be stressful for the employees.
-This helps to improve morale and customer engagement, which has a direct impact on revenue generation.
+This helps improve morale and customer engagement, directly impacting revenue generation.
 It is also beneficial for the employees, as it reduces the chances of them feeling lonely and isolated from their co-workers.

 Remedy:

-Having monthly/quarterly team-building events is a good way to create team spirit among employees.
-This also allows managers to motivate their employees, which helps improve productivity and overall work satisfaction of the employees.
+Monthly/quarterly team-building events are an excellent way to create team spirit among employees.
+This also allows managers to motivate their employees, which helps improve productivity and overall work satisfaction.

 3. Lack of supervision

-In a remote working environment, managers have fewer opportunities for monitoring their employees’ progress daily.
+In a remote working environment, managers have fewer daily opportunities to monitor their employees’ progress.

-In addition, they would not be able to effectively track an employee’s problems, as communication within the team would be less frequent.
-Supervision is also a good way to get feedback from employees.
+In addition, they would be unable to effectively track an employee’s problems, as communication within the team would be less frequent.
+Supervision is also an excellent way to get feedback from employees.

 Remedy:

-To overcome this, managers need to regularly communicate with their remote employees over the phone or through video conferencing.
-This will help in monitoring their progress daily and would allow them to supervise their work in real-time.
+To overcome this, managers must regularly communicate with their remote employees via phone or video conferencing.
+This will help monitor their progress daily and allow them to supervise their work in real time.

 4. Managing conflict

-Managers would not be able to resolve conflict in a remote working environment, as they would not be aware of the situation.
+Managers would be unable to resolve conflict in a remote working environment, as they would not be aware of the situation.

 This could result in lost business opportunities and customer dissatisfaction.
-Managers must ensure that there is no room for conflict within their team members and should instead focus on resolving any such issues before they escalate.
+Managers must ensure no room for conflict among their team members and should instead focus on resolving any such issues before they escalate.

 Sometimes, conflicts in the team are intentional, and one or two employees try to sabotage others.
 This can be dealt with by monitoring the behavior of each employee and coming up with rigorous performance metrics for measuring each individual’s contribution to their business.